|

 4. Peaking will

-protracted economic hardship in the United States and the world.
+result in dramatically higher oil prices, which will causeprotracted economic hardship in the United States and the world.

 However,